tkellen/kwm/README.md

 ### Release Process
 1. Update VERSION file to contain the next version.
 2. Run `make release`.

+### Why?
+[This work began as a study on how to run my own cluster].
+As a consummate DIYer this involved me writing an installer.
+I didn't intend to keep using it, I just wanted to get the concepts down.
+After *many* hours of reading documentation, I got to a place where spinning up a cluster and debugging myriad of ways it could fail seemed easy.
+I was ready to start using Kubernetes as the foundational piece of infrastructure in my work.

+Neat!

+As I looked at the installer ecosystem (full of awesome, ambitious projects), the shell script I'd written started to look pretty appealing.
+It turns out the creation of a one-size-fits-all solution for managing a system as configurable as Kubernetes is quite a challenge.

+It is practically inevitable (with this technology and many others) that we wind up with high level, tool-specific configuration files aimed at hiding the complexity of the systems we manage.
+That's the whole point, right?
+Make the thing easier.

+Then, when we want to go "off script" we plug the holes with yet more indirect
+configuration: new command line flags to configure our actual command line flags and more.
+This isn't news.
+This is how computing works—it's a mind-blowing stack of abstractions.

+Eventually, I realized I already had everything I needed in my shell script.
+I didn't need much more abstraction.
+So I wrapped it in a command line interface aimed at self-learning, and joined the ranks of folks trying to tame this madness.

+So far, it's working well.
+If you try it, I hope it lowers the barrier of entry to running your own cluster.

 ### Acknowledgements
 Here are some resources I used while building this: